Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

-Let’s dive into what needs to happen when your company reaches year end and go through some tips to make sure you’re prepared.
+If the thought of working through year-end accounts for your limited company fills you with dread, you’re not alone!
+We’ll go through what needs to happen when your company reaches year end, and share some tips to make sure you’re prepared.

 Each limited company has its own financial year based on the company’s ‘birthday’ (the date you registered it with Companies House) and ending on the last day of the month.